 With that many different products on the market which (on the face of it) do the same thing, it’s difficult to tell which airsoft gas is the best for your needs.
 At Abbey Supply, we sell 5 different kinds of airsoft gases, not to mention the different kinds sold by other companies.
 So, in this article we’re going to clear that up for you and tell you which Abbey gas is the best for which scenario.

 The best Airsoft gas to use will depend on what weapon you are using (namely, the material of the moving parts) and the temperature outside will determine which gas you should be using.

 Plastic Slides and Bolts

-Weapons with plastic parts, such as pistols from Tokyo Marui (plastic slide) need a weaker gas.
+Weapons with plastic parts, such as pistols from Tokyo Marui (plastic slide) will need a weaker gas.
 The slide is lightweight, so an acceptable FPS can be gained with a weaker gas and the slide is weaker, so a more powerful gas will eventually crack and break the slide.
-Our gas for these purposes is Abbey Predator Gun Gas 144a.

 Metal pistols have a heavier more durable slide and the bolt inside GBBRs is usually a hard metal.
 They’re often designed to take a bit of a beating and if properly lubricated and cleaned, they’ll last a life-time.